KevinMarquette/kevinmarquette.github.io/_posts/2017-02-26-Powershell-DSL-intro-to-domain-specific-languages-part-1.md

 "A domain-specific language (DSL) is a computer language specialized to a particular application domain.
 This is in contrast to a general-purpose language (GPL), which is broadly applicable across domains, and lacks specialized features for a particular domain." -[Wikipedia](https://en.wikipedia.org/wiki/Domain-specific_language)

 ## Say that again?
 An application domain may be specialized enough that it has it's own language to describe things.
-Sometimes that does not translate well to the tools we are use to using.
-There are many ways to approach these problems and using a DSL is one of them.
+Sometimes that does not translate well to the tools we are using.
+We have many ways to approach these problems and using a DSL is one of them.

 ## Any good examples?
 HTML, CSS, XML and SQL are all DSLs.
 Here are some basic snippets.